 There is a lengthy history of flooding on the Big Blue River.
-According to the Gage County Flood Insurance Study (FIS),49 the river has 3,901 square miles of upstream drainage area at Beatrice.
+According to the Gage County Flood Insurance Study (FIS),46 the river has 3,901 square miles of upstream drainage area at Beatrice.
 Heavy spring or summer rain is the most common initiating factor for flooding in the Big Blue basin; however, rapid snowmelt and ice jam floods have also occurred.
 Flooding has caused the river to exceed the 18-foot flood stage numerous times in the 92 years of gage records for the City of Beatrice.

 As mentioned previously in this plan, four major flood events swept across south-central and southeast Nebraska from May to July 1950.
 The first flood event occurred on May 8-9 and was most severe along the Little Nemaha River, Salt Creek, Weeping Water Creek and several tributaries of the Big Blue River.
 The Village of DeWitt was flooded by Turkey Creek.
 Although there was less severe flooding along the mainstem Big Blue River, two people were killed after an automobile was swept from the highway.
-The final two flood events were caused by thunderstorms farther downstream over the headwaters of the West Fork of the Big Blue River from July 8-10 and July 18-19.
-Floodwaters were most severe along tributaries of the West Fork Big Blue River, particularly Beaver Creek.
-Large areas of the City of York and most of Beaver Crossing were inundated.
-Flooding downstream from the confluence of the West Fork and the mainstem of the Big Blue River was not as extensive.
-However, low-lying areas of Crete flooded, and serious damage occurred downstream in Beatrice.
+The final two flood events were caused by https://map1.msc.fema.gov/data/31/S/PDF/31067CV000A.pdf?LOC=c8c86987672e4c4c99f7905cd1a9 5cc6.